-In Project settings in GanttPRO, the easy Gantt chart maker, you can switch on additional options, set up a project calendar and units in which certain calculations will be displayed.
+In Project settings, you can switch on additional options, set up a project calendar and units in which certain calculations will be displayed.

 To open Project settings, click on the corresponding icon 1 in the top-right corner.

 Here you can view and set a work schedule for the project: days off, holidays, exceptions, etc. For a more detailed explanation of how to do that, go to the Project Calendar.